Matatika/matatika-docs/content/getting-started/running-your-data-import-locally.md

 ---

 ## Introduction
 Data import pipelines in Matatika workspaces are run using [Meltano](https://meltano.com/){:target="_blank"}.
-Each Matatika workspace is backed by a repository containing a Meltano project hosted on GitHub, which can easily be cloned locally in order to run data import pipelines external to the Matatika platfrom.
+Each Matatika workspace is backed by a repository containing a Meltano project hosted on GitHub, which can easily be cloned locally in order to run data import pipelines external to the Matatika platform.

 ---